Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 {% endcomment %}

-> # UPDATE: The CyberTraining 2021 summer school and workshop registration is now open.
-> Note, the workshop is offered in an online format.
-> {: .testimonial}

 # CyberTraining 2021: Excited States and Nonadiabatic Dynamics Summer School

 ## About the Summer School and Workshop